dgraziotin/docker-nginx-webdav-nononsense/README.md

 - `SERVER_NAMES=localhost,ineed.coffee` comma separated hostnames for the server.
 - `TIMEOUTS_S=1200` expressed as seconds, sets at the same time various nginx timeouts: `send_timeout`, `client_body_timeout`, `keepalive_timeout`, `lingering_timeout`.
 - `CLIENT_MAX_BODY_SIZE=120M` limits file upload size to the expressed value, which must end wither with `M`(egabytes) or `G`(igabytes).

+## The /config volume

+The container path `/config` is configured as unnamed/anonymous volume.
+Besides that, it contains the following paths and files:

+- `/config/custom-cont-init.d` to host [your own custom scripts that run at startup](https://www.linuxserver.io/blog/2019-09-14-customizing-our-containers#custom-scripts).
+- `/config/custom-services.d` to host [your own service files](https://www.linuxserver.io/blog/2019-09-14-customizing-our-containers#custom-services).
+- `/config/nginx` to host custom configuration files for nginx, namely:
+  - `/config/nginx/http.conf` included at the end of nginx.conf http directive.
+  - `/config/nginx/server.conf` included at the end of nginx.conf server directive.
+  - `/config/nginx/http.conf` included at the end of nginx.conf location directive.

 # Usage